Is it cheaper to reserve a rental car in advance?

 If when dropping the car off you simply have to drop off the keys into a box, keep an eye on your credit card when you get home just in case you are unexpectedly charged for damage.
 Make sure you call the rental company for a damage report as evidence, as this will be required if you need to make a claim back for your excess.

-Insurance4carhire policies have cover applicable specifically to travel which includes flights.
+Our policies have cover applicable specifically to travel which includes flights.
 All of our car hire excess insurance policies include: